-Teton County (WY) and the Town of Jackson are currently completing a connection of the west and east Jackson Hole Pathway system.
-The project consists of a one mile cycle track and sidewalk system on West Broadway/US26/89, and 4 mile trail along WY-22 to the new Snake River Pathway Bridge and connecting to the Wilson Centennial Pathway and Moose-Wilson Pathway.
-The project is currently under construction and completion is estimated for the Summer of 2015.
+Teton County (WY) and the Town of Jackson are currently completing a major east-west connection of the Jackson Hole Pathway system.
+Connecting on both sides to the spectacular new \$3.2 million Snake River Pathway Bridge, the project consists of a one-mile cycle track and sidewalk system in Jackson on West Broadway US26/89 and a 4-mile paved trail along WY-22 connecting to the east side of the bridge, and a half mile of pathway and new underpass of WY-390 on the west side of the bridge which connects to the existing Wilson Centennial Pathway and Moose-Wilson Pathway.
+The project is currently under construction and completion is estimated for the summer of 2015.